Memo Rodríguez: Return to Houston

 Rodriguez made his first appearance of the 2022 season on February 27, getting the start in a 0–0 draw vs Real Salt Lake in matchweek 1.
 He picked up his first assist of the season on March 19, setting up Tyler Pasher in the 90th minute to draw 1–1 with the Colorado Rapids.
 Rodriguez ended the 2022 regular season with 30 appearances (18 starts) and 3 assists as the Dynamo failed to qualify for the playoffs for the 5th straight season.
 He also made 3 appearances during the 2022 Open Cup.
 Following the season the Dynamo declined the option on Rodriguez's contract.

 LA Galaxy

 On January 5, 2023, Rodríguez signed with LA Galaxy as a free agent on a one-year deal with club options for 2024 and 2025.

+Austin FC

+On August 1, 2023, Rodríguez was traded from LA Galaxy to Austin FC for Diego Fagúndez.
+Rodríguez was signed through the 2023 season with club options for the 2024 and 2025 season.
+On November 17, 2023, Austin FC announced they would not exercise the 2024 option for Rodríguez.

 Personal life

-Rodriguez is of Mexican descent, with his mother, Velia, being from Zacatecas, Mexico His father, Guillermo Sr., passed away in a car accident before Rodriguez was born.
+Rodriguez is of Mexican descent, with his mother, Velia, being from Zacatecas, Mexico His father, Guillermo Sr., died in a car accident before Rodriguez was born.
 Rodriguez grew up in El Campo, Texas, with his mother, stepfather, and 3 younger brothers.
 His mom would drive him over an hour each way for 12 years so he could play club soccer at a more competitive level in Houston.
 He is eligible to represent both the United States and Mexico at the international level and has expressed a willingness to play for either nation.